amisr/resolvedvelocities/docs/configfile.rst

 .. _datafile:

 DATAFILE: The name of the input processed AMISR data file the algorithm should be run on.
-This can include a path if the file if the file is not in the run directory.
+This can include a path if the file is not in the run directory.
 This should be a hdf5 file output from the standard AMISR fitting routine.

 .. _outfilename: